Job

 5. Zophar - Chapter 20

 Zophar, “Anything the wicked enjoy is only temporary.
-Oh it is terrible to be wicked in the judgment.
+Oh, it is terrible to be wicked during judgment.
 Oh Job, it is terrible.”
 They are assuming that he sinned.

 Job says, “The wicked often do well.
 God ought to punish them but He lets them do as well as the righteous.”
-He is saying in this life there is a lot of unfairness.
+He is saying that in this life there is a lot of unfairness.
 That is the point he keeps making.
 You do not get what you deserve in this life.
 You often do bad and nothing happens.
 You often do good and miserable things happen.
 It is not an even thing like you guys are arguing.
-They were arguing what some people have called prudential wisdom or, even better perhaps, extreme prudential wisdom, which says all you have got to do is learn the rules.
-You learn what good is, you learn what bad is; just do good and everything will be peachy for you.
-So, not only do you do what is right, but by doing it you get immediate reward.
-That is extreme prudential wisdom.
-Job is arguing against that.
-This is a dialogue in which he is saying, “That is wrong.”
-They believe that is wisdom and he is saying that is false.
+They were arguing what some people have called prudential wisdom or, even better, extreme prudential wisdom, which says that all you need to do is learn the rules.
+You learn what good is, you learn what bad is, just do good and everything will be peachy for you.
+So, not only do you do what is right but by doing it you get immediate reward.
+That is extreme prudential wisdom, which Job is arguing against.
+This is a dialogue in which he is saying, “That is wrong”; they believe that is wisdom and he is saying that is false.
 That is quite a challenge going back and forth.

 1. Eliphaz - Chapter 22